Many Virginia residents dream of starting their own business, but are often unsure about how or where to begin.

 In this example, “Al’s Discount Car Emporium” might have better brand recognition due to the owner’s name.

-However, “Penguin Imports” would carry stronger trademark protections, since it would fall under the “arbitrary” mark category.
+However, “Penguin Imports” would carry stronger trademark protections, since it would fall under the “arbitrary” mark category (unless, of course, you’re in the business of importing penguins).

 As an aside, this is why many tech startups choose seemingly random and fanciful names for their businesses, as it’s easier to gain legal protections for a name like “Buffer” than it is for “Social Media Posting Platform.”